vbotka/ansible-apache/docs/source/guide.rst

 Example
 ^^^^^^^
-For example from the configuration file below the configuration file ``usr-local-www-roundcube.conf`` will be created and stored in the directory ``{{ apache_conf_path }}/Includes`` (17).
+For example, from the configuration file below the configuration file ``usr-local-www-roundcube.conf`` will be created and stored in the directory ``{{ apache_conf_path }}/Includes`` (17).